latchjack/sei-final-project/README.md

     return f'{self.username} - {self.id}'
 ```

 Our Category model only needed to have a name field because the name of the category would be attached to an article.
-This would be one of our **one-to-many** relationships.
+This would be one of our **many-to-many** relationships as many articles can have many categories.
 ```py
 class Category(models.Model):
     category_name = models.CharField(max_length=50)